nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/4-SQLObjectIntegrationDataVirtualization.md

     - Create a `DATABASE SCOPED CREDENTIAL`, this should have at minimum ReadOnly and ListBucket access to the s3 bucket.
 Your bucket in FlashBlade1 already has this access policy configured.

+        Next, `WITH IDENTITY = 'S3 Access Key'` this string must be set to this value when using s3.

+        And last, `SECRET = 'anthony:nocentino;` this is the username (Access Key ID) which is currently anthony and the password (Secret Key ID) is nocentino.
+Notice that there’s a colon as a delimiter.
+This means neither the username nor the password can have a colon in their values.
+So watch out for that.

         ```
         CREATE DATABASE SCOPED CREDENTIAL s3_dc
         WITH IDENTITY = 'S3 Access Key',